bradodd/SRTE-Lab/task1/Task1.md

 # Verify LDP Configuration
 Step 1:
-Verify the LDP is configured in the core using the alias “a6” (show running-config mpls ldp) and alias “a7” (show mpls ldp neighbor brief)
+Verify the LDP is configured in the core using the “show running-config mpls ldp" and "show mpls ldp neighbor brief"
 ```
 RP/0/0/CPU0:xrvr-1#show running-config mpls ldp
 Fri Nov 27 13:51:00.503 UTC